 The Time Freddy Krueger Became a Nightmare for Will Smith

 Fans of Will Smith’s music career may think they’ve heard every album and seen every music video from the actor’s days as one half of the hip-hop duo DJ Jazzy Jeff & the Fresh Prince.
 Thanks to one ill-timed and poorly conceived effort, however, there’s one performance that aired only a handful of times before being permanently pulled.
-It has never resurfaced on compilations, on MTV, or even on YouTube.
+It has never resurfaced on compilations, on MTV, or even on YouTube—until now.
 And the fault lies solely with Freddy Krueger, who used something even more dangerous than his razor-fingered glove: a small army of lawyers.

 Back in early 1988, Smith and his musical partner Jazzy Jeff (a.k.a.
 Jeffrey Allen Townes) released their second album, He’s the DJ, I’m the Rapper.
 It would eventually go platinum, selling 2.5 million copies through 1989 and spinning off the duo’s most successful single, “Parents Just Don’t Understand.”